sapmentors/SITreg/README.md

     com/sap/sapmentors/sitreg

 After you've created the package right click on the gittest package and choose **Syncronize with GitHub**.
 Provide your GitHub credentials to allow the HANA system to read your GitHub repositories.
 As you can't specify a GitHub repository URL you have to clone the project so you have it in your repository list.
 Then coose the cloned repository and GitHub branch **master**.
 Click **Fetch** to retreive the content.
 After that step you have to activate the artifacts.
 Try a right click **activate all**.

+To test the different services with the correct authorizations setup the users:

+* PARTICIPANT
+* ORGANIZER
+* SITREGADMIN

+Assign the roles:

+* com.sap.sapmentors.sitreg.roles::participant (to PARTICIPANT)
+* com.sap.sapmentors.sitreg.roles::organizer (to ORGANIZER)
+* com.sap.sapmentors.sitreg.roles::admin (to SITREGADMIN)

+to be able to test the different services also according the correct implementation of the authorizations.